Finding the right CZ P10s holster isn’t always easy but we have you covered!

 Choosing an IWB holster for the CZ P-10S is going to be the same process as choosing any IWB holster.
 You’re going to want to make sure the holster itself is well-rounded and has no sharp or pointy edges.
 Holster makers are working around the design of the gun itself.
 So you want to make sure the holster blocks out and gets rid of certain features.
 This is achieved by adding material in certain areas to take away any sharp edge of the gun.
 So make sure to look for items like a well-rounded muzzle.
 As well as a well-rounded area underneath the trigger guard.
 This gun is very short in the muzzle.
 So you honestly will likely be better served by running a CZ P-10C holster than a specifically built CZ P-10S holster.

 The reason for this is twofold.
 If you’re carrying strongside for a right-handed shooter, that’s from the three to five o’clock.
 Then you want a holster that extends far enough that the gun will not be poking you in the butt.
 If you had a fairly flat rear end, then this won’t be an issue.
 But if you have any shapeliness back there whatsoever, the longer holster is going to help extend the muzzle out, so it sits on top of your rear versus jabbing into it.
 I think this is a very important thing to take into account.
 This is another reason why you want to make sure the muzzle of the gun is very well-rounded.

 Another important feature for strong side carry is adjustable cant.
-Adjustable cant allows you to angle the grip of the gun to optimize its placement for concealment, as well as draw stroke.
-The two don’t always align, but you can choose what’s the best compromise for you in terms of efficiency of your draw compared to concealment.
+Adjustable cant allows you to angle the grip of the gun to optimize its placement for concealment. as well as draw stroke.
+The two don’t always align.
+You can choose what’s the best compromise for you in terms of the efficiency of your draw compared to concealment.